William Lassell: Life

 The crater Lassell on the Moon, a crater on Mars, the asteroid 2636 Lassell and a ring of Neptune are named in his honour.
 At the University of Liverpool the William Lassell prize is awarded to the student with the highest grades graduating the B.Sc. program in Physics with Astronomy each year.

+In Alfred Bester's novel The Stars My Destination, an inhabited moon of Neptune is named Lassell.